Kay Lionikas

-Irene Kay Lionikis (November 5, 1923 – August 7, 1978) was an American female professional baseball player from 1948 through 1950 in the All-American Girls Professional Baseball League.
+Irene Kay Lionikis (November 5, 1923 – August 7, 1978) was an American professional baseball player from 1948 through 1950 in the All-American Girls Professional Baseball League (AAGPBL).
 She is sometimes credited as Kay Lionikas or Kay Lionikdas.

 Career

 A native of New Brunswick, New Jersey to Greek-American parents, Lionikis was one of three descendants of Greek immigrants to play in the All-American Girls Professional Baseball League, the others being Annastasia Batikis and Vickie Panos.

 Lionikis joined the Kenosha Comets in 1948 as a pitcher.
 Lionikis went 0-for-4 at the plate in two games for the Grand Rapids Chicks and Peoria Redwings, playing at second base and pitching.
 She joined the Springfield Sallies in 1949, even though she did not appear in a game in that season.
 In 1950, she joined the Fort Wayne Daisies where she played second base.

 After that, Lionikis played for a touring development team not involved in league play.